All Episodes

 Well, I explained why.

-I explained I learned lessons, and I learned a valuable lesson.
+I explained, I learned lessons, and I learned a valuable lesson.

-You know, thou shalt not kill, I'm the Lord thy God, there should be no false gods before me.
+There should be no false gods before me.

-It's a ten big ones that you get.
+Ten big ones that you get.

 We know the nine commandments are absolutely broken all the time.